ant-ford/hkha-sync/README.md

 python src/main.py --job fixtures --source public
 ```

 Check Airtable: Matches should now contain current-season HKFC fixtures.
-All records should have a `Fixture Id`. `Match Status` will be `Played` for completed matches and `Scheduled` for upcoming ones.
+These records have no `Fixture Id` yet (the public page doesn't expose one) and are keyed on `Match Key`. `Match Status` will be `Played` for completed matches, `Scheduled` for upcoming ones, or `Rescheduled` if HKHA has flagged the row as such.

 ### Step 3 — Add historical fixtures from team accounts